horngjason/Guide_to_using_YOLOv2/readme.md

 *** NOTE: this document is a work in progress... ***

 I developed a code-crush (I'm coining that term unless it's already taken) on YOLOv2 when I discovered the repo and saw that it was written in C and CUDA.
 Maybe I was so enthralled because I had been suffering through hell with TensorFlow, which I only use because Keras is so great.
-Though I have been coding in Python for many years, I still love the beauty, power, and simplicity (until I get segfaults that take me an hour to debug) of the C programming language.
+Though I have been coding in Python for several years, I still love the beauty, power, and simplicity (until I get segfaults that take me an hour to debug) of the C programming language.
 What's more, calling C from Python is no problem.
 The darknet neural network framework is Open Source, fast, easy to compile and use, and supports both CPU and GPU.

 ### Training YOLO on VOC